 - Traditional elements: wedding vows (repeated - for better or worse, in sickness and health, etc.), personal vows (optional - share your written vows), and the ring exchange.

 - Hawaiian elements: lei exchange and sand ceremony.

 - Your officiant concludes the ceremony, you’re pronounced, and then there’s the kiss!

 We work with a small team of officiants who are seasoned professionals and will provide you with a beautiful ceremony.
 They love what they do, and it shows!
 They are all warm, caring people who believe it’s an honor to be part of a couple’s special day.
 Although they typically perform a non-denominational Christian ceremony, a completely non-religious ceremony can also be arranged.

 While the lei exchange and sand ceremony are included in each package, there are additional Hawaiian wedding elements you could add, such as a live Hawaiian musician or hula dancer.

 Traditional Wedding Elements

 The wedding vows and ring exchange are pretty straightforward.
 You repeat after the officiant and say vows to each other.
-Then the officiant speaks a bit on the symbolism of the rings, blesses them, and you do the ring exchange.
+Then the officiant speaks a bit on the symbolism of the rings and you do the ring exchange.
 We can also incorporate your personal vows as well if you have something you’d like to say to each other.